 Collateral risk The value of collateral might not cover the full value of a transaction, and might not cover any fees or returns due to the fund.
 If any collateral the fund holds as protection against counterparty risk (including assets in which cash collateral has been invested) declines in value, it may not fully protect the fund against losses.
-Difficulties in selling collateral may delay or restrict the ability of the fund to meet redemption requests.
-In the case of securities lending or buy-sellback transactions, the collateral held could yield less income than the assets transferred to the counterparty.
+Difficulties in selling collateral may delay or restrict the ability of the fund to meet redemption requests..
 While the fund uses industry standard agreements with respect to all collateral, in some jurisdictions even these agreements might prove to be difficult or impossible to enforce under local law.